2026 Summer Dance Intensive

 • Meals are prepared in commercial kitchens by certified food workers under the supervision of a food safety manager.

-• We make a Standard Meal and an Allergy Friendly version of each meal to accommodate a wide variety of needs.
+• A Standard Meal and an Allergy Friendly version of each meal are provided to accommodate a wide variety of needs.
+Meals are balanced with protein, carbohydrates, and fruits and vegetables to support dancers needs throughout the week.

 • Dorm students will have breakfast in the University of Puget Sound cafeteria, which offers diverse options that meet most dietary requirements.